Essential Elements for Company Letterheads and the Key Elements you MUST include

 If you’re a partnership, you must include all the same requirements as those listed under Sole Traderas well as

-- The names of all partners
+- The names of all partners.

-- The business address of the main office
+- The business address of the main office.

-- If there are too many partners to name, you can state where a full list of partners can be found
+- If there are too many partners to name, you can state where a full list of partners can be found.

 As Charitable or Investment Companies

-If a charity does not use ‘charity’ or ‘charitable’ in its name, all documents must state the company is a charity.
+If a charity does not use ‘charity’ or ‘charitable’ in its name, all documents must state that the company is a charity.
 In the same way, an investment company must state that it is this type of business in all communication.

 Working in the Financial Services Industry:

-Financial services companies such as banks, insurance providers, financial advisors, etc. must follow additional regulations for their client communications.
+Financial services companies such as banks, insurance providers, financial advisors, etc., must follow additional regulations for their client communications.

 For companies dual-regulated by both the FCA and the Prudential Regulation Authority (PRA), the disclosure statement should read: